 The Holding Company's Board of Directors is responsible for the other information.
-The other information comprises the Directors Report, Management Discussion and Analysis, Report on Corporate Governance, Additional Shareholder Information, Report on Corporate Social Responsibility Activities, Business Responsibility and Sustainability Report and Statement containing salient features of the financial statement of Subsidiaries/ Joint Venture, but does not include the consolidated financial statements and our auditor's report thereon.
+The other information comprises the Directors Report, Management Discussion and Analysis, Report on Corporate Governance, Additional Shareholder Information, Report on Corporate Social Responsibility Activities, Business Responsibility and Sustainability Report and Statement Containing salient features of the financial statement of Subsidiaries/ Joint Venture, but does not include the consolidary finates C statements and our auditor's report thereon.
+Limited

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.